jcal13/memory-model-editor/README.md

    The `comapreIds` function takes an answer ID and a user ID and performs a series of checks:

    - **Unmapped ID Lookup**: It verifies that both the answer ID and user ID correspond to an existing box in their respective models.

+   - **Bijection Enforcement**: It checks if the current ID mapping conflicts with any previously established mappings.
+If a conflict is found, it's a critical error.

+   - **Type Verification**: It confirms that the type of the user's box matches the type of the answer's box (e.g., list vs. int).

+   - **Primitive Value Check**: If the boxes are primitive types (int, str, bool), it performs a direct value comparison.

+   - **Container Comparison**: If the boxes are containers (list, set, dict), it recursively calls compareIds on their contained elements.

+   To prevent infinite loops in cases of circular references (e.g., a list referencing itself), it uses a visited map to track pairs of IDs that have already been checked.

+4. **Container-Specific Logic**

+   Different container types are handled with specific logic:

+   - **Arrays** (`checkArray`): The function checks for missing elements and unexpected elements based on length.
+It then performs a direct, order-sensitive comparison of each element.

+   - **Sets** (`checkSet`): Since sets are unordered, the function attempts to find a match for each element in the answer set within the user's set.
+It performs a "tentative" recursive comparison, and if no errors are found, it considers the elements a match.

+   - **Dictionaries** (`checkDict`): The function checks for missing keys and unexpected keys.
+For shared keys, it recursively compares the values (IDs) of the key-value pairs.

+   - **Objects** (`checkObject`): Objects represent instances with named properties.
+The function verifies that object names match exactly, checks for missing or unexpected properties, and recursively compares the IDs referenced by each property.
+Object-specific error messages indicate issues like missing properties or name mismatches.

+5. **Final Checks**

+   After the recursive traversal is complete, the function performs final checks:

+   - **Call Stack Order** (`checkCallStackOrder`): If the frames are correctly named, it verifies that their order matches the expected call stack.

+   - **Orphan Detection** (`detectOrphans`): It identifies any user boxes that are not referenced by any variables or containers, flagging them as "unmapped boxes."

+   The function returns a boolean correct status and a list of all detected errors.
+This provides detailed feedback on the submission's correctness and the specific areas that need fixing.